-- Parents are encouraged to become partners in helping their children achieve and become actively involved in all aspects of the process of the Title I program, from the writing of the plan to its implementation and evaluation. - A strong connection between the home and the school is a key element in student success. - Materials, strategies and help from teachers are available to all parents within a Title I school. - Opportunities for active parent participation should include, but not be limited to, - PowerSchool Parent Portal, parents/guarutans have the fight to know what type of certificate the reacher and holds, what subjects the teacher is certified to teach, and the teacher's major and Most of this information is accessible through the State Department of Educaany graduate degrees the teacher has earned. tion's Division of Teacher Quality web site, www.scteachers.org, under the Teacher Orgalification Scenards linds Verence and Scenario in Construction and the Scenario and Sce
+- Parents are encouraged to become partners in helping their children achieve and become actively involved in all aspects of the process of the Title I program, from the writing of the plan to its implementation and evaluation. - A strong connection between the home and the school is a key element in student success. - Materials, strategies and help from teachers are available to all parents within a Title I school. - Opportunities for active parent participation should include, but not be limited to, - PowerSchool Parent Portal, open house,

-August 2012
+August 2015

-Under the Higher Education Act of 1998, parents/guardians have the right to Online the Lingue Education Act of 1770, Parents / guardians nave the right to obtain information about the qualifications of their children's teachers.
-Specifically, optimilion in automation about the right to know what type of certificate the teacher a second secon Dear Parent/Guardian,
+Under the Higher Education Act of 1998, parents/guardians have the right to obtain information about the qualifications of their children's teachers.
+Specifically, parents/ unormation about the quantications of their currents, specifications, what sub-guardians have the right to know what type of certificate the teacher holds, what sub-Dear Parent/Guardian, guarmans have the right to know what type of certificate the teacher notes, what sub-jects the teacher is certified to teach, and the teacher's major and any graduate degrees